 The model is a simple one based on NVC (Non Violent Communication).
 It is here:

-I first heard about this on my coach training, with John Perry, but its origins are from Marshall Rosenberg.
+The origins of this model are from Marshall Rosenberg.
 His simple explanation stuck with me and I share it with many of my clients when they are facing a difficult situation.
 We then work together to populate the segments to structure a conversation they want to have.
 I have since heard the model described in other forms by Liane Davey and Dr Roxy Manning and I found these provided a little more depth.
 I will add links to their work in the resources section at the end.

 What follows is what seems to have been working for my clients and I, as well as from collecting nuggets of wisdom gathered during those conversations.